 Autodesk Maya license retails at $285 per month, but you can purchase a one year license at $2,280 or even a three-year license at $6,155.

-This is a 3D CAD design software geared towards the modeling of industrial objects.
+This is a 3D CAD design software geared towards the modelling of industrial objects.
 Due to its broad and robust feature perfect for 3D CAD, simulation, technical communication as well as electrical design, SOLIDWORKS is used in nearly every industry, including aerospace, construction, automotive, medical and high-tech electronics.